cazwacki/AiO-Discord-Bot/README.md

 3. I use it to populate the messages sent to the channel.

 ### New Language: Go
 I wanted to learn a new language since we are limited to C and Java in classes.
-I've done Javascript before, so I decidede to write the bot in Go.
+I've done Javascript before, so I decided to write the bot in Go.